Minimal generating set of planar moves for surfaces embedded in the four-space: Surface bonded link diagrams

-By analogy to the flat forms of diagrams defined in \cite{Jab16}, we can define a \emph{flat forms of surface bonded link diagrams} as a diagrams where the components of a $L$ are a simple closed curves in the plane.
+By analogy to the flat forms of links with bands $LB$ defined in \cite{Jab16}, we can define a \emph{flat forms of surface bonded link diagrams} as a diagrams where the components of the link $L$ are embedded circles (without crossings between them) in the plane of the diagram.

-The flat form of surface bonded link diagrams for $F$ is especially useful for reading a presentation of the surface-link group, i.e. $\pi_1(\mathbb{R}^4\backslash \text{int}(N(F)))$ where $N(F)$ is a tubular neighborhood of $F$.
-It is because we neither have relations from crossing between links, as we do not have them, nor we have relations from crossings between bonds as they do not contribute to new relations.
+The flat form of surface bonded link diagrams for a surface-link $F$ is especially useful for reading a presentation of the surface-link group, i.e. $\pi_1(\mathbb{R}^4\backslash \text{int}(N(F)))$ where $N(F)$ is a tubular neighborhood of $F$.
+It is because we neither have relations from crossing between links (i.e. link-link crossings), as we do not have them, nor we have relations from crossings between bonds (i.e. bond-bond crossings) as they do not contribute to new relations.
+Therefore, the interesting here are only tree-valent vertices and crossings between links and bonds (i.e. link-bond crossings).
 In Table\;\ref{tab1} we derive flat forms of surface bonded link diagrams of every nontrivial surface-link from Yoshikawa table \cite{Yos94}.